jjudson28/ISU462_2020_CoopExercises/README.md

 	>4. `stanley_harrison_1999_Source_of_dndscytb_figure.pdf`: Source of above table, cited below.
 	* Stanley, S. E., & Harrison, R. G. (1999).
 Cytochrome b evolution in birds and mammals: an evaluation of the avian constraint hypothesis.
 Molecular Biology and Evolution, 16(11), 1575-1585.

-5. `Chapter06`: Folder containing introductory R materials and Chapter 6 ("Neutral Diversity and Population Structure") exercises for Population and Quantitative Genetics text (Coop 2020)
+5. `Chapter06`: Folder containing Chapter 6 ("Neutral Diversity and Population Structure") exercise for Population and Quantitative Genetics text (Coop 2020)

 	**Contents**

 	>1. `6_Computational_Activity.Rmd`: Computational activity corresponding to chapter 6 of Coop (2020).

-6. `Chapter07`: Folder containing introductory R materials and Chapter 7 ("Phenotypic Variation and the Resemblance Between Relatives") exercises for Population and Quantitative Genetics text (Coop 2020)
+6. `Chapter07`: Folder containing Chapter 7 ("Phenotypic Variation and the Resemblance Between Relatives") exercise for Population and Quantitative Genetics text (Coop 2020)

 	**Contents**

 	>1. `7_Computational_Activity.Rmd`: Computational activity corresponding to chapter 7 of Coop (2020).
 	>2. `hibiscus.txt`: tab-delimited text file containing data on 20 families of hibiscus (fake data).
 Includes both parent phenotypes and 4 offspring phenotypes for each family.

+7. `Chapter08`: Folder containing Chapter 8 ("The Response to Phenotypic Selection") exercise for Population and Quantitative Genetics text (Coop 2020)

+	**Contents**

+	>1. `8_Computational_Activity.Rmd`: Computational activity corresponding to chapter 8 of Coop (2020).
+	>2. `hibiscus.txt`: tab-delimited text file containing data on 20 families of hibiscus (fake data).
+Includes both parent phenotypes and 4 offspring phenotypes for each family.

+8. `Chapter09`: Folder containing Chapter 9 ("The Response of Multiple Traits to Selection") exercise for Population and Quantitative Genetics text (Coop 2020)

+	**Contents**

+	>1. `9_Computational_Activity.Rmd`: Computational activity corresponding to chapter 9 of Coop (2020).